nplrkn/qcore/docs/backlog.md

 ## In progress
 - Live testing with multiple phones, update readme documenting interop status.
+- "NG setup with GNB name" info log - trace of bitvec global gnb ID is ugly

 ## Interop
 - Rejection of Registration Request from Security Mode Command if slice asked for is eMBB / SST 1 with "no network slices available"